 In Russia and Ukraine, revellers make wreaths of flowers and throw them into the water, attempting to tell their futures from the wreath's movements.

 Mark the 'new year' with the Aymara people of South America, or join the new-age druids at Stonehenge in the UK.

 The Gate of the Sun is a pre-Columbian stone monolith in Bolivia, South America.
 Located near Lake Titicaca it has engravings of religious symbols and Gods from the Tiwanaku culture from over 1,500 years ago.

-There is mystery about the specific origins and cultures surrounding the two religious sites.
+There is mystery about the specific origins and cultures surrounding the two ancient sites.
 Contemporary visitors develop their own rituals based around the same principles of water, fire, and celebration of nature as the Christian customs.